mariansiwiak/AS/context/README.md

-The set of training materials prepared by the *REM* module for self-finetuning sessions is stored in this directory.
+The training materials prepared by the *REM* module for self-finetuning sessions are stored in this directory.